Hawaii is an American State that is located off the mainland, on the west side of the US in the Pacific Ocean.

 For Earth, any countries that are in the middle of the two hemispheres are classed as being on the equator.

-Countries, cities, and towns that exist in the location of the equator are some of the hottest places on earth.
+Countries, cities, and towns that exist in the location of the equator are some of the hottest places on Earth.
+Some countries that the equator passes through include Brazil, Kenya, Columbia, and Indonesia.

 Why Is It So Hot Near The Equator?